MarkBind/markbind/docs/devGuide/bootcamp/exploreMarkBind.md

 With MarkBind installed, we can now create a new MarkBind site.

-We recommend that you set up a new repository for this MarkBind site, so that you can push your site to GitHub pages later.
-This MarkBind site can be used to test out any changes you make to the codebase, so that you can see how your changes affect the site.
+We recommend that you set up a new repository for this MarkBind site so that you can push your site to GitHub pages later.
+This MarkBind site can be used to test out any changes you make to the codebase.

 As an example, let's create a test site together!

 1. Create a new folder called <tooltip content="replace 'xxx' with your GitHub username">"mb-dev-xxx"</tooltip> at a location outside of the MarkBind source code directory.
 1. Go to the folder and run `markbind init` to create a new MarkBind site with the default template.
-2. Initialize a new git repository in the folder by running `git init`.
-You can also choose to create a new public repository on GitHub first and clone it to your local machine.
+1. Initialize a new git repository in the folder by running `git init`.
+You can also create a new public repository on GitHub first and clone it to your local machine.

 You should see the following output:
 ```